Where are they now? The Manchester City XI on David Silva’s debut

 — Mike Minay (@MikeMinay) May 19, 2019

-Now 33, Kolarov is still going strong for Roma, two years after leaving City.
+Now 34, Kolarov is still going strong for Roma, making 100 Serie A appearances in his three years since leaving City.

 Throwback to the enthusiastic rendition of Jingle Bells by Kolarov pic.twitter.com/X7uhb3y3i3